fosslight/fosslight-guide-en/scanner/4_binary.md

 2. Check “Exclude” in FOSSLight Report.
     - binary is ['fosslight_bin', 'fosslight_bin.exe']
     - directory is ["test", "tests", "doc", "docs"]
-3. With the -a option, output as binary only when the result of “file” command includes target architecture (ex. x86-64, ARM, MIPS, Mach-O)
-5. Extract checksum and tlsh for each binary.
+3. Extract checksum and tlsh for each binary.
-6. Load OSS information from Binary DB.
+4. Load OSS information from Binary DB.
-7. Create output files.
+5. Create output files.